-How buying a home impacts your credit depends on how you managed your credit throughout the lending process and how you deal with your mortgage payments after you become an official homeowner.
+The effect buying a home has on your credit basically, boils down to how you manage your credit throughout the lending process and how you deal with your mortgage payments after you become an official homeowner.

-When you decide you want to buy a home, your credit plays a big role in the loan approval process.
-If you’re thinking about buying a home and want to see where your credit currently stands, the free Credit Report Card will give you two credit scores that are updated every month and a grade for each of the major credit scoring factors so you can understand what’s impacting your scores.
+Obviously, your credit plays a big role in the loan approval process, so if you’re just starting to think about what credit score is needed to buy a home and want to see where your credit stands, Credit.com’s free Credit Report Summary will hook you up with two credit scores, plus a review of how you’re doing in each of the major credit scoring factors so you can understand what’s impacting your scores.

 When you apply for a home loan, the lender will do a hard inquiry into your credit, which creates a small and temporary ding to your credit scores.
-Luckily, if you’re trying to shop around for the best interest rates at different banks, you can prevent multiple hard inquiries by applying to all of the lenders in a short time period.
+Luckily, if you’re trying to shop around for the best interest rates at different banks, you can prevent multiple hard inquiries by applying to all of the lenders in a short time period or by going through a mortgage broker.
 Credit scoring models recognize that you’re applying for a loan and only consider these applications as one inquiry.

-Taking out a mortgage adds a significant installment loan to your credit file, and this is good for your mix of credit, which accounts for 10% of your credit score.
-A good credit mix indicates you can responsibly manage revolving credit accounts such as credit cards and installment loans such as home and auto loans.
+A mortgage loan also adds a significant installment loan to your credit file, and this is good for your mix of credit, which accounts for 10% of your credit score.
+A good credit mix indicates you can responsibly manage revolving credit accounts, such as credit cards, and installment loans, such as home and auto loans.